 Ever heard of catamenial pneumothorax?
 Probably not.
 It’s a collapsed lung which occurs in conjunction with menstrual periods.
-To raise awareness about this and about 6,000 other rare disorders, on Tuesday February 28 it’s Rare Disease Day.
+To raise awareness about this and about 6,000 other rare disorders, the last day of February is Rare Disease Day.

 In Europe, a disease or disorder is defined as rare when it affects less than 1 in 2,000 people.
 About 80% of the rare diseases have genetic origins.
 Often they are chronic, progressive and life-threatening.
 About half of them occur in children.